drwin22/2023_syllabus1/index.md

 ![A Scatterplot of the Relationship between Class Attendance and Final Grade](index_files/figure-gfm/attendplot-1.png)

-– Attendance is expected and will be taken each class.
+    Attendance is expected and will be taken each class.
 You are allowed to miss 1 class during the semester without penalty.
 Any further absences will result in point and/or grade deductions.

-– Students are responsible for all missed work, regardless of the reason for absence.
-It is also the absentee’s responsibility to get all missing notes or materials.
+    Students are responsible for all missed work, regardless of the reason for absence.
+It is also the absenteeâs responsibility to get all missing notes or materials.

 # Academic Honesty Policy Summary: